Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </figure> <br>

 <p> A trend analysis graph was created to determine if directional effects were present in the dataset.
 This was done by generating a 3D scatterplot to examine the relationship between latitude, longitude, and drought values.
 Upon closer inspection, the scatterplot reveals a shape resembling the outline of Kentucky.
 Notably, the low, red points indicate areas where drought anomalies are most severe.
 The analysis suggests a second-order trend, with Figure 8 showing an upward, U-shaped curve for both latitude and longitude.
-This pattern implies that drought values in central Kentucky are close to the mean, while those in western and eastern Kentucky show significant deviations from the mean.
+This pattern implies that drought values in central Kentucky are close to the spatial mean, while those in western and eastern Kentucky show significant deviations from the mean.
 Similarly, the drought levels in southern Kentucky are less severe than those in northern Kentucky. </p> <br>

 <p> The broad nature of this trend curve is unlikely to have a substantial effect on the kriging interpolation.
-If the trend effects (anisotropy) were extremely prominent, it would be possible to remove them, though doing so would limit the creation of other kriging models (e.g. standard error and prediction).   </p> <br>
+If the trend effects (anisotropy) were extremely prominent, it would be possible to remove them, though doing so would limit the creation of other kriging models (e.g. standard error and prediction).
+The directional effects will be accounted for in the kriging model by setting a direction and angle that corresponds with the shifts in drought values in eastern and western Kentucky.  </p> <br>

 <figure>